dm0-/installer/README.md

 ## Feature Support

-Six distros are supported: *Arch*, *CentOS* (9), *Fedora* (38 and the default 39), *Gentoo*, *openSUSE* (Tumbleweed), and *Ubuntu* (23.04 and the default 23.10).
+Six distros are supported: *Arch*, *CentOS* (9), *Fedora* (40), *Gentoo*, *openSUSE* (Tumbleweed), and *Ubuntu* (24.04).
 This installer only implements features as supported in the distros themselves; i.e. it does not build newer package versions or take better tools from other distros to accomplish tasks.
 As such, a different feature set is available depending on the distro choice.
 The following describes the level of support for some of the major features across distros.

 | Status         | Definition                            |
 | :---:          | :---                                  |